Things To Do in Southern California With Kids

 Making a splash under the California sun is a great way to spend the day!
 Knott’s Soak City features 7 new water attractions including one with an Aqua-Launch chamber – the floor drops out from under your feet!
 I love a good lazy river and the one at Knott’s Soak City is one-third mile in length – one of the longest water park lazy rivers in the world.
 Knott’s Soak City is located across the street from Knott’s Berry Farm theme park.

-SoCal Insider Tip: This seasonal water park will be open in mid-May 2018 to early September 2018.
+SoCal Insider Tip: This seasonal water park is usually open in mid-May to early September.
 Be sure to check the schedule online as Soak City is only open select days during the season.

 3. Knott’s Independence Hall

 History lovers will enjoy a side-trip to Knott’s Independence Hall, an exact, brick-by-brick replica of the original building in Philadelphia.
 This is the nation’s only exact replica of the Philadelphia landmark.
 View a replica of the Liberty Bell, explore presidential artifacts and hear the forefathers discuss the Declaration of Independence.

 Independence Hall is located outside Knott’s Soak City (across the street from Knott’s Berry Farm) and is open every day except Christmas from 10 am – 5 pm.
 Admission to Knott’s Independence Hall is always free.